harikan11/pencil-sketch-/README.md

-This project converts any coloured image input into a black%white pencil sketch.
+This project converts any coloured image input into a black&white pencil sketch.